udenizdemirbilek/TMDB-React/README.md

 ISSUES:
-make placeholders for the movie cards fix hero and header for mobile view
+fix hero and header for mobile view make placeholders for the movie cards

 FEATURES:
-Not found page for invalid URL
+Site live on Netlify https://denizreacttmdb.netlify.app/ Not found page for invalid URL
 Trailer div is hidden if no trailers are returned from the API Movie details page title displays The resource you requested could not be found if movie ID is invalid